Fat Princess: Development

+The game was originally developed by Darkstar Industries, which went defunct at some point; the developers opened a new studio named Titan Studios under Epic Games China.
+Fat Princess was their only original game as they mostly provided support to other Epic Games projects.
 A private beta for the game was held in June 2009.

 There were several supporting reports dealing with the game's release date before it was confirmed for release on July 30, 2009.
-While some sources presently indicate the game should be ready by "late August", it was later revealed by the SCEE PlayStation Store team that, while the game will have a simultaneous local release, its release window could only be told as "[at] some point this century".
+While some sources presently indicate the game should be ready by "late August", it was later revealed by the PlayStation Store team that, while the game will have a simultaneous local release, its release window could only be told as "[at] some point this century".

 PlayStation Home

 In PlayStation Home from July 30 to September 10, 2009, Sony launched a new event in PlayStation Home, which involved the player embarking on a "very special confectionery quest".
 The event was called "Fat Princess: Quest for Cake".
 In this quest the users had to hunt down eight pieces of cake locked in cages and when they managed to do this successfully they were rewarded with a "Fat Princess: Throne" for their personal apartment.
 This event was being held in the European and North American versions of PlayStation Home in a specially decorated PlayStation Events Space.
 The spaces used were Events Landing and The Gallery.
 The event was also held in the Asian version of Home the same year, but began on 27 August and ended on 10 September.
 An interesting note about this event is that the redesigning of the Events Landing and The Gallery spaces and the event were done by nDreams, the company behind the world's first console-based alternate reality game, Xi, which was also based in Home.